 Spicy foods to the rescue

 Not all of us love spicy foods.
-But growing evidence may encourage you to try and add some spice to your diet as a way to curb those salt cravings, and boost your overall health.
+But growing evidence may encourage you to try adding some spice to your diet to curb those salt cravings, and boost your overall health.

 A recently published study in the journal Hypertension demonstrates how spicy foods can shift our taste buds away from their craving for salt.